kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

 - Yikes.
 FML.
 The interviewer was dope, though.
 Everyone in that company was uhhh...amazing.
 They kept asking me if I had any questions about the company, and I could only think "nope..I want to work there" LOL.
 - It was still my favourite interview, strangely.
-I really enjoyed it, and if that company were to ever come around again, (when I'm better at the language I *totally* didn't know for the interview), I'd jump on that opportunity!
+I really enjoyed it, and if that company were to ever come around again, (when I'm better at the language I *totally* didn't know for the interview, and programming in general), I'd jump on that opportunity!
 They also promised to keep in touch, for which I'm really grateful.
 I have no idea why I keep getting interviews, but it's great practice and at some point, maybe someone will hire me! :)
 - I got great feedback today, which was immensely helpful.
 I think I felt like particularly tearing up when one of my interviewers